disc0infern0/ASlider/Readme.md

 ... remarkably similar to the old one.

-In fact it is so similar, that if you change all occurrences of Slider to NewSlider, it's likely* that you will barely detect a difference.
+In fact it is so similar, that if you change all occurrences of Slider to NewSlider, and make no other changes, it's likely* that you will barely detect a difference.
 (Notwithstanding the inconvenience of having to import this package and add an import statement to your code).

 <details>
 <summary>Preface</summary>